christianbaer/TYPO3-simplefilebrowser/README.md

 2. the path is always added as a parameter to the links
 3. the security-check is slightly adjusted: Is file in root-folder?

+### Usage

+Make sure that you have the rootDirectory defined in Typoscript: plugin.tx_simplefilebrowser_pi1.rootDirectory = /path/to/typo3-installation/fileadmin/webdok/

+Now you can add several Plugins on one page, each pionting to another directory (in the tree of rootDir).